Accession of Ukraine to the European Union

-On 28 February 2022, shortly after it was invaded by Russia, Ukraine applied for membership of the European Union (EU).
+On 28 February 2022, four days after it was invaded by Russia, Ukraine applied for membership of the European Union (EU).
 Ukrainian President Volodymyr Zelenskyy requested immediate admission under a "new special procedure", and the presidents of eight EU states called for an accelerated accession process.
 European Commission president Ursula von der Leyen stated that she supports Ukrainian accession, but that the process would take time.
-On 1 March 2022, the European Parliament recommended that Ukraine be made an official membership candidate, and on 10 March 2022, the Council of the European Union asked the commission for its opinion on the application.
+On 10 March 2022, the Council of the European Union asked the commission for its opinion on the application.
 On 8 April 2022, von der Leyen presented Zelenskyy with a legislative questionnaire, which Ukraine responded to on 9 May.

 On 17 June 2022, the European Commission recommended that the European Council grant Ukraine candidate status for accession to the EU.
-Simultaneously with the recommendation to approve the status of the candidate, Brussels put forward demands to Kyiv for reforms, providing a list of seven points.
-These requirements must be met in order for Ukraine to maintain candidate status, because the granting of candidate status in June 2022 is not final and the EU can revoke it if the Ukrainian government does not make progress on the reform agenda.

 On 23 June 2022, the European Parliament adopted a resolution calling for the immediate granting of candidate status for EU membership to Ukraine.
 On the same day, the European Council granted Ukraine the status of a candidate for accession to the EU.
+It is one of nine current EU candidate countries, together with Albania, Bosnia and Herzegovina, Georgia, Moldova, Montenegro, North Macedonia, Serbia, and Turkey.

+On 14 December 2023, the European Council decided to open accession negotiations with Ukraine.
+Accession negotiations officially opened on 25 June 2024, at the same time as those with Moldova.
+This signified another milestone in this country's ongoing efforts to align more closely with Western nations and diminish Russia's influence.

+If Ukraine becomes a member of the EU, it will be another former Soviet country after Estonia, Latvia and Lithuania, which all joined the EU in 2004.

+In June 2025, Hungary has blocked the opening of EU accession talks, Hungarian Prime Minister Viktor Orbán says it would mean "integrating war" into the European Union.
+German Chancellor Friedrich Merz cast doubt on the possibility of Ukraine joining the European Union by 2034.

+In July 2025, Ukrainian lawmakers voted to scuttle the independence of anti-corruption agencies in the country.
+The European Commission warned Ukraine that this move will have consequences for EU accession.
+On 31 July, President Volodymyr Zelenskyy restored the independence of Ukraine's two main anti-corruption agencies hours after lawmakers approved the bill 331 to 0, saying the legislation "guarantees the absence of any kind of outside influence (or) interference".

-Chronology of relations with the European Union
+Chronology of relations

 The European Union–Ukraine Association Agreement was signed in 2014 after a series of events that had stalled its ratification culminated in a revolution in Ukraine and overthrow of the then incumbent President of Ukraine, Viktor Yanukovych.
 The Deep and Comprehensive Free Trade Area with Ukraine came into force on 1 September 2017 after being provisionally applied since 1 January 2016, and the Association Agreement fully came into force on 1 September 2017.
 On 24 February 2022, Russia invaded Ukraine, leading to the membership application.